 “Weird.”

-“Yeah, small universe.”
+“Yeah, small Universe.”
 I sigh.
 “What?”

 “I dunno.
 It all feels so, so engineered.
 Fake.”

 “This is not fake,” Laura says.
 She puts her hand on mine.
 The real one.
 Her eyes are big and hopeful and determined all at the same time.
 “You and I are not fake,” she says.
 “I had no idea this was going to happen, Rick.
 I definitely didn’t plan on it.
 I was still very angry with you when you came to find me at Fleet.”